ISSUE 03

 KENNY

-That I think a lot of that is in connecting with each other and kind of affirming each other’s stories.
-And what’s happening in Koreatown Dreaming—like all of that I think is that same act of recording something new and it does feel like we’re in a different place.
+That I think a lot of that is in connecting and kind of affirming each other’s stories.
+And what’s happening in Koreatown Dreaming—like all of that I think is that same act of recording something new.

 EMANUEL